narenchoudhary/mr-toot/README.md

 ## Usage

-Script works only on Python3.
+This package works only on Python3.

 Scapy is a dependency.
 And Scapy requires **sudo** access for sending packets.
 When you run sudo, the virtualenv environment variables, aliases, functions, etc are not carried over. **So using virtualenv won't work.**